Indigenous uses of yellow cedar

-Yellow cedar (Cupressus nootkatensis) is a culturally, economically and environmentally significant species to the Pacific Northwest and was used extensively by indigenous peoples throughout the region.
+Yellow cedar (Cupressus nootkatensis) is a culturally, economically and environmentally significant species to the Pacific Northwest and was used extensively by Indigenous Peoples throughout the region.

 History

-Archaeological Evidence of Use
+Archaeological evidence of use

 At the Ozette Indian Village Archeological Site in Washington, cedar (either yellow or red) wood, bark, and roots, along with the remains of cedar houses were found all dating between 300 and 500 years ago.
-On the east coast of Vancouver island at the Little Qualicum River site cedar (either yellow or red) rope, matting, and a canoe bailer were found dating to approximately 1000 years ago.
-At the Lachane site in Prince Rupert harbor many cedar (either yellow or red) wooden items and bark baskets were found dating to approximately 2000 years ago.
-At the Pitt River site near Vancouver two carved cedar (either yellow or red) items and baskets were found, dating to approximately 2900 years ago.
-At the Musqueam site near Vancouver cedar (either yellow or red) basketry, matting, ropes were found dating to 3000 years ago.
-At various other sites around Vancouver wood working tools have been found that date from between 5000 and 8000 years ago that could possibly have been intended to be used for cedar (either yellow or red).
+On the east coast of Vancouver Island at the Little Qualicum River site cedar (either yellow or red) rope, matting, and a canoe bailer were found dating to approximately 1000 years ago.
+At the Lachane site in Prince Rupert Harbor, many cedar (either yellow or red) wooden items and bark baskets were found dating to approximately 2000 years ago.
+At the Pitt River site near Vancouver, two carved cedar (either yellow or red) items and baskets were found, dating to approximately 2900 years ago.
+At the Musqueam site near Vancouver, cedar (either yellow or red) basketry, matting, ropes were found dating to 3000 years ago.
+At various other sites around Vancouver, woodworking tools have been found that date from between 5000 and 8000 years ago that could possibly have been intended to be used for cedar (either yellow or red).